GoogleCloudPlatform/serverless-production-readiness-java-gcp/ai-patterns/spring-ai-quotes-llm-in-gke/README.md

 # Quotes Service - JIT and Native Java Build & Deployment to Cloud Run
+## Connect to Google Gemini, open-model LLM in VertexAI and open-model LLM in GKE

 This sample is building on the materials from the [Quotes sample](../quotes/README.md) and adds a simple UI for interacting with the service.